Attorney General's Staff

 - Contributing to cooperative efforts to strengthen the campus Honor System

-The Attorney General also meets on a regular basis with their Cabinet and staff members to discuss current issues facing the Honor System and to ensure that counsels and associates are fully prepared to handle each case appropriately.
+The Attorney General also meets on a regular basis with their Cabinet and staff members to discuss current issues facing the Honor System and to ensure that case managers are fully prepared to handle each case appropriately.

-As outlined in the Staff manual, Managing Associates are appointed by the respective Attorney General and serve as a neutral party responsible for overseeing the progress of individual cases.
-Managing Associates conduct preliminary conferences with accused students, providing them with information about the system and helping them to decide on plea and hearing types.
-The Managing associate then works with both parties to schedule the case.
-Once the case is scheduled, the Managing Associate assigns counsel to each side and serves as a neutral source of information for all parties involved.
-Managing Associates also meet regularly with the respective Attorney General and complete projects to improve the functionality of Attorney General Staff.
+Case Managers are appointed by the respective Attorney General and serve as a neutral party responsible for overseeing the progress of individual cases.
+Case Managers conduct preliminary conferences with accused students, providing them with information about the system and helping them to decide on a plea and hearing type.
+They work with involved parties to schedule the student's hearing or resolution.
+Once the case is scheduled, the Case Manager assigns both investigation and defense counsels and serves as a neutral source of information for all parties involved.
+Case Managers also meet regularly with the respective Attorney General and complete projects to improve the functionality of the Attorney General's Staff.